MisterProtocol/RAND-editor/README.md

 surprised it even uses `make`.
 It didn't used to.
 In the old days it was compiled by a shell script.

-### Highlighting

-This version of the editor supports highlighting of **MARK**ed text using colors, on terminals which support colored text.
-The default highlighting uses dark text on a light gray background.
-Arbitrary colors may be chosen instead using command-line arguments; see the man page for details.

-To assist in choosing pleasing colors, a directory `t_xcolor` is included with programs to display possible color combinations.
-N.B.: These programs have not been extensively tested on a variety of systems; some work may be needed to compile them.

 ### What to Do First

 Read the `README` file.
 Read the top level `Makefile`, and `e19/Makefile`.
 Do what those Makefiles say.
 The most common way to build the editor, after everything has been set up, is to say `make clean bsd` or `make clean s5` at the top level.
 Before installing, you should test the editor.
 The editor executable is left in `e19/le`.
 The origin of the name `le` as opposed to `e` is lost to history.
 Note that this will not build the filter executables or the `man` files.
 Look in the subdirectories such as `fill` and `man` for those.
 The top-level Makefile has additional targets "etc", "help", "clean", "bsd.man" and "s5.man" which will be useful.
 Finally, `make bsd.install` or `make s5.install` will install the editor on your system.